nab-in/portal-frontend/contextapi.md

 export default Home
 ```

 Now we have our state.
-You can use this state in any component but you must import [user, setUser] even when you don't need to use user.
+You can use this state in any component but you must import [user, setUser] even when you don't need to use user unless you create two context, one taking user as a value and another taking setUser as a value, we'll see it in action when using useReducer just below.

 ## 2. contextapi with useReducer